johngodley/redirection/readme.txt

 * Dutch by Marlon Navas & Pieter Carette
 * Hungarian by daSSad
 * Turkish by Fatih Cevik
+* Romanian translation, thanks to Alina
+* Greek, thanks to Stefanos Kofopoulos

 == Installation ==